Surrogacy law reform

-At Brilliant Beginnings we are passionate about improving the law.
-We have been at the forefront of the campaign for UK surrogacy law reform since its very start in 2007.
+We are passionate about improving UK surrogacy law, having led the campaign for UK surrogacy law reform since 2007.

 Surrogacy agreements are unenforceable

 The surrogate and her spouse are the child’s legal parents